 2025.02.01

-Last year around the same time, we discussed the KPOP bubble in Season1#4.
+Last year around the same time, the topic of the KPOP bubble was also covered in Season1#4.

 At the end of that column, the author made a suggestion to all KPOP fans.